 Moving to Berlin

-Expats moving to Berlin are lucky enough tto find themselves in Hemingway's romanticised idea of what life overseas should be – far too much talking and far too little working.
-More than twenty years have slipped by since the city was reunified after the Cold War.
-Over the last two decades, continental Europe's largest capital has built itself up, attracting a variety of expats to a city that thrives on creative prowess.
+Expats moving to Berlin are lucky enough to find themselves in Hemingway's romanticised idea of what life overseas should be – far too much talking and far too little working.
+More than two decades have slipped by since the city was reunified after the Cold War.
+Since then, continental Europe's largest capital has built itself up, attracting a variety of expats to a city that thrives on creative prowess.

-Furthermore, a tradition of intellectual freedom and a policy of loose liquor laws that only require bars to close once the last patron has finished, has created a throng of hip cafés, restaurants, bars and clubs that cater to every taste.
-Because of the city's long division there are an abundance of attractions and features, from train stations to zoos and art studios.
+Furthermore, a tradition of intellectual freedom and a policy of loose liquor laws that only require bars to close once the last patron has finished have created a throng of hip cafés, restaurants, bars and clubs that cater to every taste.
+Because of the city's long division, there is an abundance of attractions and features, from train stations to zoos and art studios.

 Berlin also benefits from civic services that are commonplace to any major metropolis in Western Europe, including an easy and efficient public transportation system, effective healthcare and first-rate education opportunities, especially when it comes to higher learning.